elegant-scipy/elegant-scipy/markdown/ch5.markdown

 That's 5 categories, which we'll label 0 to 4.
 The confusion matrix will now be 5-by-5, with matches counted on the diagonal, and errors counted on the off-diagonal entries.
-Also, because some classes are easier to mistake for one another, the matrix will be *sparse*, with many 0 entries.

 The definition of the `confusion_matrix` function, above, doesn't extend well to this larger matrix, because now we must have *twenty-five* passes though the